-Because of its splendid history, scraggly ancient architecture, and unbelievable food and adult beverage, Italy is near the top of nearly everyone’s bucket list (it’s certainly on mine).
-And for folks in the US, free flights to Italy (lots of cities in Europe, actually) are crazy simple thanks the best travel credit cards.
+Because of its history, ancient architecture and unbelievable food and wine, Italy is near the top of nearly everyone’s wish list.
+(It’s certainly on mine.)
+From the US, free flights to Italy (lots of cities in Europe, actually) are easy to accomplish, thanks the best credit cards for travel.

-We’ll show you some of the best ways to reach Italy with your rewards, as well as secrets to securing the best deal.
+We’ll show you how to get to Italy with miles and points, as well as secrets to securing the best deal.

 Italy isn’t a small country.
 You’ll easily spend 12 hours driving from top to bottom.
-So choosing the right airport is an important part of your trip.
+So choosing the right airport is an important beginning to your trip.

 Italy has several international airports, but here are the most popular: